xjj59307/cmd/README.md

   }
 ```

-If you want to specity an identity file (ssh key), you can do
+If you want to specify an identity file (ssh key), you can do

 ```java
   public class SshExample {